 If your child gets ear infections often, you may wonder if you could save time and money by checking them for one at home.
-You might be able to, but you shouldn’t if there’s any pus or blood coming from the ear or if the skin around the ear hole is swollen.
+You might be able to, but you shouldn’t if there’s any pus or blood coming from the ear, if the skin around the ear hole is swollen, or the bone behind the ear is red.
 If that’s the case, call your child’s doctor.

 If you do decide to check for an ear infection at home, be sure to talk with the doctor first to make sure it’s OK and to get guidance on the best instrument to buy and how to use it.